ekke020/rhc/README.md

 # RHC

 ## About
 RHC is an implementation of "[John the ripper](https://github.com/openwall/john)" written in Rust.
 Currently it supports a lot less features than its corresponding C implementation.
 It's a hoby project that I have created to get a better understanding of the Rust programming language.
-The current build is able to crack roughly
+The current build is able to crack roughly *100.000* passwords a second on a i5-10600K.

 ## Installation
 You can either build directly from source with make or download the latest version from [releases](https://github.com/ekke020/RHC).